J enny took a deep breath of the clear, fresh mid‑morning air. Five‑foot‑six, with a medium

 "If they do something evil similar to how the Treller does," Kelly said.

-"Leo, and by extension The Elders, seemed to think they do," Stuart replied.
+"Leo, and by extension The Elders, seem to believe they will," Stuart

 And then they both saw the warning at the bottom of the page.